SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-3/README.md

 > GNU GRUB (short for GNU GRand Unified Bootloader) is a boot loader package from the GNU Project.
 GRUB is the reference implementation of the Free Software Foundation's Multiboot Specification, which provides a user the choice to boot one of multiple operating systems installed on a computer or select a specific kernel configuration available on a particular operating system's partitions.

-To make it simple, GRUB is the first thing booted by the machine (a boot-loader) and will simplify the loading of our kernel stored on the hard-disk.
+To put it simply, GRUB is the first thing booted by the machine (a bootloader) and will simplify the loading of our kernel stored on the hard disk.

 #### Why are we using GRUB?

-* GRUB is very simple to use
+* GRUB is very simple to use.
-* Make it very simple to load 32bits kernels without needs of 16bits code
+* It makes it very simple to load 32bits kernels without need of 16-bit code.
-* Multiboot with Linux, Windows and others
+* Multiboot with Linux, Windows and others.
-* Make it easy to load external modules in memory
+* It makes it easy to load external modules into memory.

 #### How to use GRUB?

-GRUB uses the Multiboot specification, the executable binary should be 32bits and must contain a special header (multiboot header) in its 8192 first bytes.
-Our kernel will be a ELF executable file ("Executable and Linkable Format", a common standard file format for executables in most UNIX system).
+GRUB uses the Multiboot specification.
+The executable binary should be 32bits and must contain a special header (multiboot header) in its first 8192 bytes.
+Our kernel will be an ELF executable file ("Executable and Linkable Format", a common standard file format for executables in most UNIX systems).

 The first boot sequence of our kernel is written in Assembly: [start.asm](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System/blob/master/src/kernel/arch/x86/start.asm) and we use a linker file to define our executable structure: [linker.ld](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System/blob/master/src/kernel/arch/x86/linker.ld).

-This boot process also initializes some of our C++ runtime, it will be described in the next chapter.
+This boot process also initializes some of our C++ runtime.
+It will be described in the next chapter.

 Multiboot header structure: